kevinguebert/kevinguebert-netlify/content/2020/02/19/a-new-adventure-in-nocode.md

 ---
 ## Backstory

 Over the past few months, the rise of #nocode has been hard to miss.
 Indiehackers, HackerNews, ProductHunt, and Reddit have all seen a rise in makers building without the need for any (or at least, not as much) coding.
 Last Spring I participated in my first "No-code Hackathon" sponsored by ProductHunt and Coda.
-After the work there, I won "Maker in Chief" for my PANAS Moasdod Tracker.
+After the work there, I won "Maker in Chief" for my PANAS Mood Tracker.
 However, as fun as that was, I didn't think it had the foundation around it to transform it into a side business, side hustle, or even just a hobby.

 ## The Idea

-I'm not 100% ready to share the idea yet but I can share that it (surprise surprise) has to do with audio again.[Harvy](https://harvy.app)already deals with music, Spotify, and audio which has been a blast to build on.
+I'm not 100% ready to share the idea yet but I can share that it (surprise surprise) has to do with audio again.
+[Harvy](https://harvy.app) already deals with music, Spotify, and audio which has been a blast to build on.
 This new idea is now a deep dive into some new technology I've learned about over the past couple of weeks that I believe has some fascinating opportunities to work with.

 ## Goal